natcha23/bsr/README.md

 # bsr
-Batman VS Superman Run Web
+Batman VS Superman Run Web.
 Have a payment by barcode of 7-11 TH.